MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 * ``UI_DISPLAY_BRS_FLUSH_SINGLE_RECTANGLE`` (``ui_display_brs_configuration.h``): configures the number of rectangles the strategy gives to the implementation of ``LLUI_DISPLAY_IMPL_flush()``.
 If not set, the number or regions depends on the strategy.
 If set, only one region is given: the bounding box of all drawing regions.
 Used by:

-  * Predraw: the list of regions is often useless (the LCD driver has just to swap the back and frame buffers), however this list can be used for the buffer mode :ref:`section_display_double_copy`.
+  * Predraw: the list of regions is often useless (the LCD driver has just to swap the back and frame buffers), however this list can be used for the buffer mode :ref:`section_display_copyswap`.
 Calculating the bounding box uses takes a bit of memory and time; if the bounding box is useless, it is recommended to not enable this option.
   * Single: the list of regions can be useful to refresh small parts of the display panel.
   * Legacy: this option is never used and the bounding box of all drawing regions is given to the implementation of ``LLUI_DISPLAY_IMPL_flush()``.